magento/graphql/docs/DEVELOPMENT.md

 ### watch

 Runs a full, clean build of `@magento/graphql`, then runs a file-watcher to handle incremental compilation.
-Useful for quicker cycles during local development
+Useful for quicker cycles during local development.

+See [`CODEGEN.md`](CODEGEN.md) for a detailed overview of what's generated during a build.

 ```sh
 > npm run watch